Kenley Neufeld offers three ways we can rethink community and fulfill Thich Nhat Hanh’s aspiration for the Buddhist community.

-In the third issue in our 40th anniversary series, Melvin McLeod looks at how Western Buddhists can deepen their practice and study of Buddhism.
+In the sixth and final issue in our 40th anniversary series, five young Buddhists look to the future of Buddhism.

 I see inclusivity, change, kindness, and community, says Tara Umemoto.
 I see “Namo amida butsu.”

 It’s not just about mind and meditation, says Ravi Mishra.
 To meet the needs of this time, Buddhists must take special care to develop their hearts.